 electric motors.
 The motor either turns the

-turntable directly using gears (known as direct drive) or
+turntable directly (known as direct drive) or

 using a thin rubber belt looped over the motor and the central axle

 of the turntable (known as belt drive).
 Powering the turntable

 at exactly the right speed is absolutely critical for playing the